brendan-halligan/ECE-Final-Year-Project-2023/README.md

   The number of pixels per metre is subsequently determined to calculate the speed of each object.
 Once tracked, each object's speed is kept in a dictionary with its ID as the key.

-  The Collision Detection Algorithm utilises the predicted trajectory of tracked objects to anticipate collisions.
+  The Collision Detection Algorithm utilises the instantaneous trajectory of tracked objects to anticipate collisions.
 The trajectory is determined by the angle of an object's movement and the speed of the object.
 The endpoint of the trajectory can be found using trigonometric laws.

   <p align="center">